lalaio1/wooklib/README.md

 ## 💡 Tips and Best Practices

 - **Handle Errors Gracefully:** Always handle exceptions to avoid crashing your application.
-- **Use Asynchronous Methods for High Volume:** For high-frequency message sending, consider using the `Asyncwooklib` class to avoid blocking your application.
+- **Use Asynchronous Methods for High Volume:** For high-frequency message sending, consider using the `AsyncDiscordWebhook` class to avoid blocking your application.
 - **Respect Discord's Rate Limits:** Avoid sending too many requests too quickly to prevent being rate limited.

 ---